Sunday Love

-Sunday Love is the third studio album (second recorded) by Canadian singer Fefe Dobson.
-The album was released independently on June 13, 2006, then released digitally on the iTunes Store on December 18, 2012.
+Sunday Love is the second studio album by Canadian singer Fefe Dobson.
+The album was released digitally on the iTunes Store and to streaming services on December 18, 2012.

-Originally slated for release in 2005, the release date was pushed back a number of times by Island Records before its eventual cancellation.
-The album had earned good reviews, including the highest rating given on any of the albums reviewed in the July 2006 issue of Vibe magazine.
-After the album was cancelled, Dobson commented on her Myspace blog, "I always believe everything happens for a reason, and that change is a very good thing."
-Before its official cancellation, a limited number of copies were shipped to stores, with it being fully leaked on the internet.
-The album remained unreleased for many years before its 2012 digital release.
+Originally slated for release in 2005, the release date was pushed back a number of times by Island Records before its eventual cancellation on the label.
+The album was released promotionally, and received generally positive reviews from music critics.
+After the Island Records release of the album was cancelled, Dobson commented on her Myspace blog, "I always believe everything happens for a reason, and that change is a very good thing."

 Background

 Dobson began work on Sunday Love during the summer of 2004.
 The album's fourteen tracks were recorded over an eight-month period in California.
 Island Records set an initial US release date of September 20, 2005.
 Neither single released from the album—"Don't Let It Go to Your Head" or "This Is My Life"—charted.
 There is an official music video for "Don't Let It Go to Your Head".
-However, no video was made for "This Is My Life".

 Another song from the album, "Be Strong", appears on the It's a Boy Girl Thing soundtrack.

-Promotional items

-There were "For Promotional Use Only" CDs, sometimes referred to as DJ singles, produced for the two singles.

-Two samplers were also produced to promote the album: